cpro-js/react-ui5-components/packages/notification/README.md

-# @cpro-js/react-ui5-notification
+# Notification Service

-Provides a service to add new success or error messages (NotificationService) and a simple renderer component (NotificationRenderer), which takes care of rendering the appropriate user interfaces.
+Provides a `NotificationService` to programmatically add new success or error messages and a simple renderer component (`NotificationRenderer`), which takes care of rendering these messages.

 Success messages are rendered as
 [Toast Messages](https://sap.github.io/ui5-webcomponents-react/?path=/story/modals-popovers-toast--default-story).